 Places To Stay In Coron – Sunlight Guest Hotel Overview

 I’ll admit to being fickle and once I had a short list of where to stay in Coron, decor did play a part in the decision making process so it might come as a bit of a surprise that Sunlight Guest Hotel Coron was the victor.
 Despite being one of the newest hotels in Coron Palawan, Sunlight Guest Hotel is not the slick and modern affair I usually favour.
 The best way to describe the design concept is Spanish Hacienda meets Tuscan Villa and it’s just a little strange.
 The distinctive bright yellow facade on the three story building is hard to miss and certainly stands out from the other places to stay in Coron.
 We arrived in Coron on the Montenegro fast ferry from El Nido and sidestepped the horde of tricycles at the port to walk the 5 minutes to the hotel.
 The reception is light, bright and airy and we were greeted warmly by the reception staff.
 We arrived well before check the official check in time of 11am and as expected our room was not ready, but the helpful staff gave us an upgrade to a room that was available which was very much appreciated.
 While the Sunlight Guest Hotel was outside of our initial search area, it was still only a 15 minute stroll to town and we did it multiple times.
 If you are not as keen, simply hail down a tricycle for the tiny price of 30php (70c) for 2 people.
 The waterfront location was superb and views of the sunset from the back deck were incredible.
 The only sticking point was that at low tide a distinct smell wafted through the hotel.
 Sunlight Guest Hotel is currently building a private jetty to take full advantage of their absolute waterfront location.
-It’s a shame we weren’t there a few months later as it would have been awesome to start our private boat tour of the stunning Coron lagoons right from the hotel rather than having to trike into town.
+It’s a shame we weren’t there a few months later as it would have been awesome to start our private Coron Island hopping boat tour of the stunning Coron lagoons right from the hotel rather than having to trike into town.

-READ MORE: Getting to Coron on Montenegro Fast Ferries (coming soon!)
+READ MORE: Getting to Coron on Montenegro Fast Ferries

 Rooms At Sunlight Guest Hotel Coron

 Our room (323) was right at the end of the third floor corridor.
 The same sunny yellow paint adorns the internal walls but in contrast the furniture is dark which feels a little incohesive.
 The room was quite spacious and the generous storage was more than adequate for our meager belongings.
 The King size bed dominated the room and I was disappointed to find it was as hard as a rock.
 We stayed in six different hotels during our two weeks in the Philippines and this was by far the worst sleep we had on our trip.
-Sunlight Guest Hotel does not offer a mini bar but the compact fridge was sufficient for our needs.
+Sunlight Guest Hotel does not offer a mini bar, but the compact fridge was sufficient for our needs.
 The balcony overlooking the pool and across the water towards the town was narrow but I always love having a bit of my own outdoor space and the sunset views are almost as good as they are from the back deck.
 A compact desk is available for those who need to work but I just laptopped from the bed.
 Unfortunately for me only one side of the bed comes with a power point and The Hubs snagged it.
 It’s seriously the quick and the dead in our house and I always seem to lose out lol.
 Unlike other hotels in the Philippines, the plug is not multi-fit and you will need an adaptor.
 The bathroom is an odd mix of modern and faux vintage.
 The modern shower is brilliant but it is paired with a rather out of place looking vanity.

 Facilities At Sunlight Guest Hotel Coron

 Coron is hot and humid, particularly in the ‘ber’ months and very few hotels in Coron Palawan have pools.
-The stunning pool at the Sunlight Guest Hotel Coron sealed the deal when we were deciding where to stay in Coron.
+If you are travelling to Coron with kids, a pool is a must and the stunning pool at the Sunlight Guest Hotel Coron sealed the deal when we were deciding where to stay in Coron.
 It was a little chilly but it didn’t stop me diving in for a refreshing dip every day we were in residence.
 There is a pool bar in the far corner, but I didn’t actually see anyone manning it.
 The gym at Sunlight Guest Hotel is small but will suffice for those keen on keeping up their fitness routine.
 All hotels in Coron Palawan have their quirks and the Sunlight Guest Hotel is no exception.
 I guess stolen towels must be a thing (why people????) because pool towels must be specifically requested from reception.
 They are free to use in the hotel pool but I was outraged that they charged us 150 pesos per towel for our boat trip.
 This is not a security deposit like we were charged at One El Nido Suite.
 They refer to it as a ‘rental’ charge and I have never heard of anything more absurd in my life.
 The look on my face and tone of my voice left them in no uncertain terms how I felt, but even though they apologised profusely they refused to waive the charge.
 I was even more annoyed when our private tour actually supplied towels so we didn’t actually need them.
 You will need to re-enter the 16 digit code for the free FiWi after 60 minutes of non activity which got old really quick.
 We were thrilled to find that our accommodation in Coron offered free airport transfers and booked ourselves in on the day before our departure.
 Our Cebgo flight from Coron to Manila was at 1.10pm and we were initially told our pick up would be at 12pm.
 I remember thinking this was very tight given the airport was a 30 minute drive away but I figured they do this daily so they know best.
 Minutes later the phone rang and it was moved to 11.30am.
 Then they rang again and moved it to 11am.
 At 8am the best morning we got another call saying our transfer was ready.
 In my half asleep state I though we must have overslept before I realised the time, told them there was a mistake and crawled back under the covers for a few extra minutes slumber.
 We checked out and were ready and waiting at the agreed time of 11am but we were sharing a ride and had to wait for two other guests who took their sweet time which of course is no fault of the hotel.
 We were finally on our way at 11.20am and made our flight in plenty of time.